RTEMS/rtems-docs/user/start/depend.rst

 it is, however this approach works well.
 RTEMS is not a host operating system and it is not a distrbution.
-Providing binary packages for every possible host operating system is to big a task for the RTEMS Project and it is not a good use of the core developers time.
+Providing binary packages for every possible host operating system is to big a task for the RTEMS Project and it is not a good use of the core developer's time.
 Their time is better spent making RTEMS better and faster.

 Developer Computer
 ------------------